NISQ circuit compilation is the travelling salesman problem on a torus: Appendix

 The very high complexity of the exact method is a motivation for heuristics.
 It is useful to attempt to identify heuristic types and functionalities.
 As mentioned in Sec.~\ref{sec:intro}, compilation is the process of transforming a circuit $C$ into another circuit $C'$ that conforms to a set of constraints encoded into a coupling graph.
 Therefore, it is possible to \emph{preprocess} $C$ and \emph{postprocess} $C'$.

 Preprocessing adapts $C$ for compilation, and it is viable to try and reduce the number of single qubit gates and CNOT gates by using, for example, template based optimisations \cite{saeedi2011synthesis}.
-Postprocessing can be template based too, as well as include recompilation of subcircuits of $C'$ (the IBM QISKit uses this approach for single qubit gates).
+Postprocessing can be template based too, as well as include recompilation of subcircuits of $C'$.
+For example, the IBM Qiskit uses this approach for single qubit gates, and this procedure was used by \cite{zulehner2019compiling}.

-The NISQ compilation problem is similar to the dynamic traveling salesman problem.
-The search diagram traversal is visiting configuration nodes, and each configuration influences the costs considered during the mapping of a remote CNOT to a coupling graph edge.
-The weights of corresponding edges in different CNOT-chains would be different (if not chosen to have binary values as mentioned in Sec.~\ref{sec:chain}).
-Thus, the search diagram is comparable to the search space of a dynamic optimisation problem \cite{cruz2011optimization}, and for this reason it would be possible to replace the entire exact algorithm with an ant colony based method or evolutionary algorithm.
-From this perspective the method from \cite{venturelli2018compiling} using temporal planners is a heuristic alternative to the presented exact solution.

 Heuristics can be included also for the previously discussed mapping problems.
 Selecting the start configuration (or any other configuration along the concentric cycles) could be performed using existing LNN optimisation methods, but cost models adapted to MI swaps should be formulated and analysed first.
 Another possibility is to collect all configurations generated along a CNOT-chain and try them out as start configurations.
 However, given the dimension of each configuration cycle, the collected configurations may be as good/bad as the initial one.
 Ranking coupling graph nodes is another heuristic for building the initial configuration \cite{ferrari2018demonstration}.
 The circuit mapping strategy presented in \cite{maslov2008quantum} would also fall in this category.